 And yet, from the moment it was published, independent environmental scientists were leveling tough criticisms at the paper, publicly and privately.
 The supposed "biophysical boundaries" were, scientists pointed out, set subjectively.
 How much nature should we plow under for food and how much should we leave to animals?
 How much nitrogen fertilizer should we use?
 How much fresh water should we divert?
 These are subjective human choices, not ones that can be determined by ecological systems.

 Moreover, scientists complained, the planetary boundaries authors were mixing up global issues like climate change with local issues.
 Climate change has real-world global thresholds, like melting ice sheets, whereas biodiversity and water, land and fertilizer use do not.
-China surely needs to reduce how much nitrogen fertilizer it uses -- the US gets the same high yields using a fraction as much fertilizer much per hectare.
-But that doesn't have anything to do with the need of African countries like Rwanda and Malawi for more fertilizer.
-Setting a global standard for local environmental problems makes no sense.
+China surely needs to -- the US gets the same high yields using a fraction as much fertilizer much per hectare.
+But that doesn't have anything to do with the need of African countries like Rwanda and Malawi for more fertilizer. for local environmental problems makes no sense.

 Were the planetary boundaries authors suggesting that the Africans should wait to use more fertilizer until the Chinese had reduced their use?
 Not exactly.
 But in calling for cutting global fertilizer levels by 75 percent, the authors were clearly framing fertilizer as a problem of too much (e.g. in places like China), while leaving the problem of too little fertilizer (e.g., Rwanda) out of the framework.

 The failure to account for different environments points to the main problem with the planetary boundaries framework: it only measures environmental change as negative -- as progression toward supposed biophysical boundaries -- and never as positive, either for humans (e.g., more food) or environments (e.g., higher yields resulting in less deforestation).